Before booking a hotel, hostel or apartment, make sure you have an idea of the area first.

 4. Heliopolis

 Heliopolis is a good area to stay in if you need to be close to the airport.
 There’s a quaint little area called Korba which is nice to walk around in, and Heliopolis has its fair share of restaurants and bars.
-There's also a large mall called City Stars if you need to shop for any reason.
+Great hotels in the neighborhood and close to the airport are the Waldorf Astoria and Hilton Cairo Heliopolis.

 The one con is that with the usual Cairo traffic, it will take a while to get to the city center and even longer to get to the Pyramids.